 Yoga In Schools Improves Health Research Shows

-A recent survey suggests that roughly 80% of children and adolescents will have some form of psychological problem by age 21.
-Many of these conditions, like depression and anxiety are rooted in chronic stress.
-This is one reason why more schools are turning to yoga to improve the health of American youth according to a review of the research published in Annals of the New York Academy of Sciences.
+An earlier survey suggests that roughly 80% of children and adolescents will have some form of psychological problem by age 21.
+Many of these conditions, like depression and anxiety, are rooted in chronic stress.
+This is one reason why more schools are turning to yoga to improve the health of American youth, according to a review of the research published in the Annals of the New York Academy of Sciences.

 Research Review Examines Positive Effects of Yoga in Schools

 Research designs for these studies included randomized controlled trials (57%), non-randomized controlled trials (15%), uncontrolled trials (19%) and qualitative research (9%).
-In spite of the use of randomized controlled trials, which are generally considered to be empirically rigorous, some studies suffered from methodological problems, which is common in school-based research where randomization of students to an intervention or non-intervention condition can be particularly challenging.
+Despite the use of randomized controlled trials, which are generally considered to be empirically rigorous, some studies suffered from methodological problems, which is common in school-based research where randomization of students to an intervention or non-intervention condition can be particularly challenging.

 Yoga In Schools Helps Reduce Student Psychological Problems